TonyBmMath/TTS-Generator/README.md

 - If no text is entered, the script will exit gracefully.
 - The script uses `SAPI.SpVoice` and `SAPI.SpFileStream` COM objects, which are native to Windows.
 - This script does **not** require internet access or external libraries.

-## 🧠 Customization Ideas

-- Add voice selection (e.g., male/female)
-- Allow saving to a user-specified directory
-- Integrate with a GUI for enhanced usability